 Find Out if a Winding up Petition has Been Issued

-If you’re owed money by a company and are considering legal action, you may wish to investigate whether others, in a similar position, have already commenced the process.
-In this article, we’ll show you how to find out if winding up petition has been issued, and whether piggy-backing off it could save you legal costs.
+If you’re owed money by a company and are considering legal action, you may wish to investigate whether others, in a similar position, have already issued a winding up petition.

-Two Methods of Finding Out if a Petition Has Been Issued
+How to Finding Out if a Winding Up Petition Has Been Issued?

 (1) Search the London Gazette